Gap phenomena for constant mean curvature surfaces: Construction of free boundary Delaunay surfaces

 Therefore, $z(s_0)\geq z_0$, and by Lemma \ref{lemafunda} there is $\bar{s}\in(0,s_0]$ such that the portion of Delaunay surface corresponding to the revolution of $\beta(s)$ for $s\in [-\bar s, \bar s]$ is a CMC annulus in the ball $\mathbb B_{R_0}$, where $R_0=x^2(\bar{s})+z^2(\bar{s})$. \end{example}

-The next Propostion says essentially that there are portions of nodoids that are free boundary in the ball and satisfy the conditions of Lemma \ref{lecondgeral}.
-The proof follows the same spirit as in Lemma \ref{propfuncg} and Propostion \ref{lemafunda}.
+The next proposition says essentially that there are portions of nodoids that are free boundary in the ball and satisfy the conditions of Lemma \ref{lecondgeral}.
+The proof follows the same spirit as in Lemma \ref{propfuncg} and Proposition \ref{lemafunda}.

 \begin{proposition} Fix $B>1$ and $H>0$ and consider $x$, $z$ and $g$ as above and defined in the interval $I_0=(-r_0,r_0)$, where $r_0$ the smallest positive value such that $z'(r_0)=0$.
 Then, there exists $\bar{r} \in (0,r_0)$ such that $g(\bar{r})=g(-\bar{r})=0$.
 Moreover, for all $r\in[-\bar{r},\bar{r}]$ we have $g(r) \geq 0$, $x''(r)>0$ and $x'(r)z(r) \leq 0$.